A Master Class applying comprehensive technique to Chekhov

 What to prepare

-Read Chekhov’s The Seagull.
-Once you have applied and been accepted, you will be sent a specific translation of the play.
-Read this before the first class.
-Please also bring clothes that will allow for physical work, as well as clothes and shoes that will work for/support your character and the circumstances of your scene.
+Read Chekhov’s The Cherry Orchard before the first class (Penguin Classics edition, translated by Elisavetta Fen).
+Please also bring clothes that will allow for physical work, as well as clothes and shoes that will work for/support your character (assigned to you) and the circumstances of your scene.

 Marilyn McIntyre & Stephen Costan